 Grab a ferry in either St. Ignace (in Michigan’s Upper Peninsula) or in Mackinaw City (in Michigan’s lower peninsula).
 Both offers multiple ferries a day to and from the island.

-You’ll want to plan, at a minimum, an entire day on the island, but if it’s possible to plan at least a 2-day, 1-night visit.
-I recently stayed for 3-nights and had a great time!
+You’ll want to plan, at a minimum, an entire day trip to the island, but if it’s possible plan at least a 2-day, 1-night visit.
+I recently stayed for 3-nights and wanted to stay longer.

 Note: This post has affiliate links.

 Did you know that most of the island is part of the Mackinac Island State Park system?
 I just recently discovered that little fact and was thrilled knowing my visits help support the state parks.

 Now that you’re excited about your visit lets look at the top things to do on Mackinac Island while you are there.